Skip to main

 Semester 2:

-You can choose any two-week block within this period that suits you.
-Please note that these dates are an estimate only and may change depending on placement availability or public holidays.
+You can choose any 2–3 week block that falls within the following dates (these may change depending on placement availability or public holidays).

 Find your course structure